 Privacy issues remain, despite federal anti-discrimination laws.
 These laws prohibit discrimination based on genetic information.

 Pharmacogenomic testing in practice

-Questions to ask the doctor
+Questions to ask the health care team

 Which treatment or combination of treatments do you recommend?
 Why?

-- What are the possible side effects of this treatment?
+What are the possible side effects of this treatment?

-- Whom do I call for questions or problems?
+Whom should I call with questions or problems?